-Legend: K not appropriate V appropriate Denomination Recommended drafting Comments Sweet Heart San Antonio ✓ The denominations consist of two words that are pronounceable.
+Legend: not appropriate appropriate Denomination Recommended drafting Comments Sweet Heart San Antonio ✓ The denominations consists of two words that are pronounceable.
 The first letter of each word should be capitalized.
-Moshan Xiong No.2 \checkmark Each element should be capitalised ABC Ambition Little Red Lady HV1 PT San Remo CL ~ Successions of letters or letters and numbers that need to be pronounced individually should be drafted in capital letters and should constitute a distinct element of the denomination, separated by a blank space if combined with another pronounceable element. 's-Hertogenbosch ~ The denomination is commemorating the town of 's-Hertogenbosch in The Netherlands.
-Its spelling follows a linguistic custom: it contains a punctuation mark and is to be written ''s-Hertogenbosch' and not ''S-Hertogenbosch.
-IJsselham ~ The denomination is commemorating the town IJsselham.
+Moshan Xiong No.2 ✓ Each element should be capitalised ABC Ambition Little Red Lady HV1 PT San Remo CL ✓ Successions of letters or letters and numbers that need to be pronounced individually should be drafted in capital letters and should constitute a distinct element of the denomination, separated by a blank space if combined with another pronounceable element. 's-Hertogenbosch ✓ The denomination is commemorating the town of 's-Hertogenbosch in The Netherlands.
+Its spelling follows a linguistic custom: it contains a punctuation mark and is to be written "s-Hertogenbosch' and not "S-Hertogenbosch.
+IJsselham ✓ The denomination is commemorating the town IJsselham.
 Its spelling follows a linguistic custom (the initial two letters in capitals) and is to be written 'IJsselham' and not 'Ijsselham'.
-Je l'Aime × 'Je l'aime' falls under linguistic custom and Je l'aime ✓ only the first word should be capitalized.
-Peter's Glory ✓ This denomination falls under linguistic custom and the letter 's' should not be Peter's glory × capitalised LY Florence ✓ LY is a company identifier.
+Je l'Aime 'Je l'aime' falls under linguistic custom and Je l'aime ✓ only the first word should be capitalized.
+Peter's Glory Peter's glory √ This denomination falls under linguistic custom and the letter 's' should not be capitalised LY Florence ✓ LY is a company identifier.
 In practice, company acronyms or identifiers are capitalized even if they are pronounceable.
 Dotori Orange TY ✓ TY is an established abbreviation used to refer to the resistance of tomatoes to Yellow Leaf Curl Virus (TYLCV).
 Although 'TY' is pronounceable, the use of capital letters is considered as an established practice.
-Case-by-case \checkmark
+Case-by-case ✓ In this case, the denominations contain one Case-By-Case or several hyphens.
+As a consequence words following the hyphen should be lower cases, except if the word is a noun of a preposition like these examples.
+Mont-Louis ✓ Mont-louis

-Legend: not appropriate 🗸 appropriate Denomination Recommended drafting Comments Case-By-Case × In this case, the denominations contain one or several hyphens.
-As a consequence, Mont-Louis \checkmark words following the hyphen should be in lower cases, except if the word is a noun or Mont-Iouis × a preposition like these examples.
-Zákányszék-KD1 ✓ The denomination contains a hyphen.
-As a Zákányszék-Kd1 × consequence, the second element should be in lower cases.
+Legend: not appropriate appropriate Denomination Recommended drafting Comments Zákányszék-KD1 ✓ The denomination contains a hyphen.
+As a Zákányszék-Kd1 consequence, the second element should be in lower cases.
 However, in this case, the second element consist in a series of letters and numbers that are not pronounceable and should be written in upper cases.
-Pompon de Paris \checkmark 'de' is a conjunction and should therefore no Pompon De Paris × be capitalised Beauty of Bath \checkmark Beauty of bath × 'of' is a conjunction and should therefore not be capitalised IFICSBLUS ~ The colour indication 'Blu' in Italian may be identified in the denomination and could be a relevant characteristic for certain species.
-However, in this case, the word 'blu' is so integrated in the denomination that it does no longer convey a distinct meaning.
+Pompon de Paris ✓ 'de' is a conjunction and should therefore not Pompon De Paris × be capitalised Beauty of Bath ✓ Beauty of bath × 'of' is a conjunction and should therefore not be capitalised